 Step 1: Measure Your Space

-Before you purchase your stone steps, you need to do some measuring to determine the size and quantity of stones you need.
+Before you purchase your natural stone steps, you need to do some measuring to determine the size and quantity of stones you need.
 Our measurements were as follows:

 - 5′ 7″ from the sidewalk to the pool decking